anupwritescode/image-fetch/README.md

   'http://localhost:3000/cars?carName=innova&grade=adventure'
 ```

 To add new images, place them at public/images.
 Modify the script loadData.sh in scripts folder with links to images.
-You need to make a PUT request to the /cars API with a JSON array of links to images.
+You will need to make a PUT request to the /cars API with a JSON array of links to images.

-The links should follow the naming convention as previous image files.
-Instead of links, sending a JSON array of filenames in body of PUT call will also work.
+Image file names should follow the naming convention as previous image files.
+Instead of links, sending a JSON array of filenames in body of a PUT call will also work.
 Once you have modified the bash file, you can run it as below.

 ```bash
   bash scripts/loadData.sh